luijocroussett/justworks-takehome/README.md

 * Input values are validated in order to determine if the inputs are being set to proper values that can be used to successfully perform the conversion calculation.

-* When an invalid input value is set, an validation error banner is rendered onto the screen, and the inputs are set to "unable to calculate" value.
-When use clicks (focus) an input with an "unable to calculate" value, all inputs are automatically cleared for a better user experience.
-Potentially, a history feature could be created in order to allow users to go back a a previously successful calculation.
+* When an invalid input value is set, a validation error banner is rendered onto the screen, and the inputs value are set to "unable to calculate".
+When user clicks (focus on) an input with an "unable to calculate" value, all inputs are automatically cleared for a better user experience.
+Potentially, a history feature could be created in order to allow users to go back a a previously successful calculations.

 * Rates allocation percentage and text is stored and retreived from the constants json in order to allow for easy changes, if needed.
 This would potentially be on a CDN to prevent application deployments when changing configs.